-This grant may be awarded to students who are eligible for a Federal Pell Grant and who applied by the priority date.
+This grant may be awarded to students who are eligible for a Federal Pell Grant.
 Eligibility is limited to the first baccalaureate degree.

 ILLINOIS MONETARY AWARD PROGRAM (MAP) GRANT

 The Illinois Student Assistance Commission (ISAC) offers a need-based grant to eligible Illinois residents.
 The maximum amount is established by the state government and may change on an annual basis.
 Application for the MAP Grant is made by properly completing the FAFSA.
 Program is subject to state funding.